eficode-academy/docker-katas/trainer/examples/volume-python/README.md

+# This one is incomplete

 The idea for this one is to make a small python application that prints "Hello world!" to your terminal, and volume mount in the code from the host.

 It is a pre-example to building your own image.

 ## Exercise

 You need a terminal in this folder.

 Run: